DBaudry/dbaudry.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in Machine Learning at CNRS in the Inria SequeL/ScooL team.
+I am a PhD student in Machine Learning at CNRS in the Inria ScooL team (formerly SequeL).
 My supervisors are Emilie Kaufmann and Odalric-Ambryn Maillard.
-I study the problem of exploration in the bandits models, but my research interest also include reinforcement learning and machine learning in general.
+I study the problem of exploration in the bandits models, and explore in particular alternative approaches to the classical UCB/Thompson Sampling algorithms.
+My research interest also include reinforcement learning and machine learning in general.